-Online courses operate differently than on-ground courses by incorporating various technological components.
-Courses are designed to be communication intensive.
+Online courses operate differently than onground courses by incorporating various technological components.
 All online courses contain the essential resources such as course outline, syllabus, reading and written assignments, quizzes and/or tests including any additional resources deemed necessary to assist learners with the subject matter.
 Online courses are accompanied by a textbook or e-book, and interactive learning activities.
 A learner will interact with faculty and other students either through discussion boards, email, group collaborative assignments and/or synchronized learning (live chat).
-The online courses are accessible through the use of a home computer or any other supported technological hardware that provides Internet
+The online courses are accessible through the use of a home computer or any other supported technological hardware that provides Internet access.

-If you think you might be interested in taking an online course but aren't sure, take the self-assessment at www.hcc.commnet.edu /webct/DL/orientation_new.asp to help you decide whether online learning is right for you.
+If you think you might be interested in taking an online course but aren't sure, take the selfassessment at www.hcc.commnet.edu/webct /DL/orientation_new.asp to help you decide whether online learning is right for you.
 Students should review the system technical computer requirements to ensure that they have the correct equipment for a successful online educational experience.